minhajuddin/blog.minhajuddin.com/source/_posts/how-to-view-documentation-of-callbacks-in-iex-for-elixir.md

 No luck with that!
-Nothing that references getting callback documentation, I still wanted to do the naive thing and just see what `h GenServer.callback` returned, to my surprise it ended up returning something useful:
+Nothing that references getting callback documentation, I still wanted to do the naive thing and just see what `h GenServer.callback` returned.
+And, to my surprise it ended up returning something useful:

 ```
 iex(10)> h GenServer.handle_call